rr-/szurubooru/API.md

 - **Errors**

     - any name is used by an existing tag (names are case insensitive)
-    - any name, implication or suggestion has invalid name
+    - any name, implication or is invalid
     - category is invalid
     - no name was specified
     - implications or suggestions contain any item from names (e.g. there's a